FelicianoTech/zoom-mgr/README.md

 ## Requirements

-This project supports 64-bit desktop installations of Ubuntu 18.04 "Bionic" and Ubuntu 19.04 "Disco".
+This project supports 64-bit desktop installations of Ubuntu.
+Specifically, these Ubuntu releases:

+- Ubuntu 18.04 "Bionic"
+- Ubuntu 19.10 "Eoan"
+- Ubuntu 20.04 "Focal"

 For 32-bit support or other distros, please open a Pull Request or Issue.